Tips To Ensure You Have Healthy Feet

 You should shop for shoes in the afternoon.
 As the day goes by the size of your feet can expand slightly due to swelling.
 In the afternoon, the size of your feet is at their largest.

 Our feet are our means of mobility which enhances daily operations.
 Observing healthy footwear practices is important as it enables you to avoid complications related to bad foot care habits.
-With proper foot care, you can go a long way toward attaining a good quality of life.
+Some suffer from flat feet but with proper foot care, you can go a long way toward attaining a good quality of life.